Home » Jerry Kane (page 251)

 Outdoor Recreation Marketing Grants Available from Game and Parks

-LINCOLN, Neb. – The Nebraska Game and Parks Commission is offering $100,000 in marketing grants to promote outdoor recreation.
+LINCOLN, Neb. – The application deadline for Nebraska Game and Parks Commission marketing grants is Oct.
+31. Game and Parks is offering $100,000 in marketing grants to promote outdoor recreation.
 The grants are for communities, groups, organizations, public-private partnerships, nongovernment agencies or political subdivisions looking for help in promoting outdoor recreation.
 “Outdoor recreation is a major industry in Nebraska with an annual economic impact of more than a $1.7 billion,” Game and Parks Director Jim Douglas said.
-“The Outdoor Recreation Marketing Grant Program will help communities and regions promote their outdoor …
+“The Outdoor Recreation …

 Read More »